-Elasticsearch is a document-based system which stores, manages, and retrieves document-oriented or semi-structured data.
+Elasticsearch is a document-based system that stores, manages, and retrieves document-oriented or semi-structured data.
 Data is stored in JSON document format in Elasticsearch.
 It is also schema-less.
-It is a NoSQL database which uses Lucene search engine
+It is a NoSQL database that uses Lucene search engine

 Let us explore Elasticsearch features to understand what it offers.